O-Cedar EasyWring Microfiber Spin Mop · โ˜… 4.7 Editor's Choice Spin Mop Check price on Amazon →

 Wringing performance: the foot pedal advantage

-The pedal action is smooth, takes about 4 pounds of foot pressure, and works even when the user is wearing a slipper or a soft-soled shoe.
-The plastic spring inside the pedal mechanism is the long-term wear point.
-We have not seen wear at 9 months, but O-Cedar’s warranty replacement reports suggest 18 to 24 months of weekly use is the typical pedal lifespan.
-Replacement bucket assemblies are available at about $25 if the pedal does eventually fail.
+The pedal action is smooth and takes about four pounds of foot pressure, light enough that it works even in a slipper or soft-soled shoe.
+The honest long-term concern is the plastic spring inside the pedal.
+I have seen no wear at nine months, but O-Cedar’s own warranty-replacement pattern points to 18 to 24 months of weekly use as the typical pedal lifespan.
+Replacement bucket assemblies are available if it eventually fails, so it is a known wear item rather than a dealbreaker, but it is the part most likely to need attention down the road.

 Pickup performance across surfaces

-The microfiber head is the second reason the EasyWring outperforms its category.
-Cotton-string mops shed lint and push fine dust around.
-Sponge mops absorb water well but smear on dried messes.
+The microfiber head is the second reason this mop outperforms its category.
+Cotton-string mops shed lint and push fine dust around; sponge mops absorb water but smear on dried messes.
 The microfiber strands grab dust through static, hold water without dripping, and release dirt into the bucket on each wring cycle.
+On my kitchen floor it lifted dust and crumbs in one pass and cleared a dried coffee splash in two.

 Bucket design and storage

-The 2.5-gallon bucket has a built-in splash guard that contains spin water, a divider that separates clean water from dirty rinse water (a feature borrowed from the upmarket O-Cedar ProMist sets), and a handle that allows one-handed carry.
-The footprint is roughly 14 by 12 inches, which fits under most kitchen sinks and inside most utility closets.
+The 2.5-gallon bucket has a built-in splash guard that keeps the spin water inside, a divider that separates clean water from dirty rinse water, and a handle for one-handed carry.
+The footprint is roughly 14 by 12 inches, which slides under most kitchen sinks and into most utility closets.
+The splash guard genuinely works, the spin does not throw water across the floor, which is the failure mode of cheaper spin buckets.

 Mop head materialMicrofiber, machine washable